joejcollins/rhapsody-angel/queens/2025-bobby.md

 ## 2025 Marked Queen

+2025-07-05 Saw eggs and brood, no signs of swarming.
+Saw the queen.
+Reduced the entrance because there are lots of wasps around.

 2025-06-30 Put on a clearer board for the top super.

 2025-06-29 Saw the queen, saw eggs no signs of swarming.
 They really aren't using the supers so I will take off the top one.